metiago/metiago.github.io/content/posts/apache-camel-aggregator.md

 +++
-title = 'Apache Camel Aggregator' date = 1500-02-23T19:18:41-03:00
+title = 'Apache Camel Aggregator' date = 2018-02-23T19:18:41-03:00
 draft = false
 +++

-The Aggregator from the EIP patterns allows you to combine a number of messages together into a single message.
+Aggregators allows you to combine a number of messages together into a single message.

 ### Example

-Save this CSV below as `animal.csv` in a directory called `data/inbox` in the root folder of your Java project.
+Save this data format as `animal.csv` in a directory called `data/inbox` in the root folder of your Java project.

 ```bash
 28,Mustela nigripes,bad,Fran,2013-11-29
 22,Spheniscus mendiculus,bad,Ziggy,2013-04-06